 If we’re talking alternate uniforms, nothing would top UGA’s all-black threads that only make random appearances over time.
 The Bulldogs’ red and black colors on top of grey pants are as sharp as any in the conference, but the Dawgs were barely edged out by their rival in the SEC East.

 3. Florida Gators

 The Gators’ orange helmets likely earned them the nod here, but it’s the combination of orange and blue stripes make their white pants really pop, plus the blue tops are as sharp as any in the SEC.
 Not only that, but UF’s all-orange alternates create some added flair when called upon down in The Swamp.

 The only team in the SEC to wear white jerseys at home is down in Baton Rouge, and they do it in grand style.
 The purple and gold colors gives LSU that Louisiana feel that fans love to sport year-round, and their iconic yellow helmets are impossible to hate.

 Still, there’s one team that surprisingly ran away with first place.

 Look away Alabama fans, you’re not going to agree with this one.
 Auburn grabbed 11 percent of the first-place votes in a runaway.
 Their navy blue and burnt orange color scheme make a perfect combination for their Under Armour threads, but it’s the pairing of white helmets and pants with the blue jerseys that set them apart.

-The Tigers may be struggling in recent seasons, but there’s no doubting who the kings of SEC home uniforms really is.
+The Tigers may have underachieved by their standards in recent seasons, but there’s no doubting who the kings of SEC home uniforms really is.